-Business bankruptcies in Omaha and elsewhere are generally of this type.
+Business bankruptcies in Omaha are generally of this type.
 The individual debtor finds himself or herself in need of a “business bankruptcy” as a result of the failure of an underlying business and not because of their personal debts.
 Moreover, the bankruptcy laws do, in fact, make a favorable distinction for people filing for a Chapter 7 bankruptcy to rid themselves of business related debt.

 A business bankruptcy in Omaha almost always means that the individual owners of (or investors in) a corporation need to file a personal bankruptcy to free themselves from a failed business venture of one sort or another.
 However, many individual business owners who file personal bankruptcy to lift the burden of significant debt are able to rebuild a new business almost immediately.